-Increased investment in improving the quality of healthcare services indicates increased healthcare data generation in the world.
+Increased investment in improving the quality of healthcare services indicates increased healthcare data generation worldwide.
 COVID-19 made us all realize the vital role high-quality data plays in humanity’s battle against the pandemic.

 Better data will empower individuals to have more control over their data, systematic collection, and data standardization.
 Organizations across the globe prioritize data collection and analysis solutions to gain a competitive edge.

-Over the last two years, many healthcare organizations have turned their attention to technology and its potential to transform the delivery of products and services.
-Read on to find out the top Five Technology adoptions that are revolutionizing the health-tech industry in 2022,
+Over the last three years, many healthcare organizations have turned their attention to technology trends in healthcare and its potential to transform the delivery of products and services.
+Read on to discover the top Five Technology adoptions revolutionizing the health-tech industry in 2023.

 Remote Patient Monitoring (RPM)